oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 ### Beware of constructing DOM elements without using Angular templates

-Any funny business you might try using `ElementRef` or `Renderer2` is the perfect way to cause security woes for yourself.
+Any funny business you might try using `ElementRef` or `Renderer2` is the perfect way to cause security issues.
 For example, you can pwn yourself if you try to do something like this.

 ```ts
 @Component({